Course Outline

 • Troubleshooting Windows Server.

-• Troubleshoot the Windows Server boot process in a government environment.
+• Troubleshoot the Windows Server boot process in government systems.

-• Implement high availability and recovery technologies to improve system availability for government operations.
+• Implement high availability and recovery technologies to improve system availability for public sector operations.

-• Explain the importance of system updates in a government context.
+• Explain the importance of system updates in maintaining secure and efficient government IT environments.

-• Implement an appropriate troubleshooting methodology to resolve problems with Windows Server in a government setting.
+• Apply an appropriate troubleshooting methodology to resolve issues with Windows Server in government settings.

 Requirements